stoically/temporary-containers/README.md

 * An external Program opens a Link in the Browser

 Never open Tabs in new Temporary Containers when:
-* Regular click on a Link on a Website
 * Website redirects or opens new Tab itself
 * Clicking "Open Link in New $Container Tab" in the RightClick ContextMenu on a Link